minima-global/storefront/README.md

 ## Creating a Storefront

 The example below creates a MiniDapp store on a local machine, using [SeaweedFS](https://github.com/chrislusf/seaweedfs).
-However, the Storefront minidapp frontend takes advantage of the fact that [SeaweedFS](https://github.com/chrislusf/seaweedfs) supports file access via a HTTP RESTful API, so you _could_ host the MiniDapp store on any platform that supports such access.
+However, the Storefront MiniDapp frontend takes advantage of the fact that [SeaweedFS](https://github.com/chrislusf/seaweedfs) supports file access via a HTTP RESTful API, so you _could_ host the MiniDapp store on any platform that supports such access.
 For example, a webserver would work, too.

 First, setup a [SeaweedFS](https://github.com/chrislusf/seaweedfs) file server for hosting the [Minima MiniDapps](https://github.com/minima-global/MiniDAPP):